azat-co/aws-intermediate/01-overview.md

 # Process

-* Lectures, demos and hands-on labs - you'll download them soon
-* Lunch break 12-1pm and 2 smaller breaks before and after
-* Fill out sign up sheets and the DI evaluation *before* you leave (put them in the envelope)
-* Slides are often just talking points because reading from slides is boring so pay attention and take notes!
-* Labs have detailed step by step walk-throughs
+* Lectures
+* Demos and lab demos
+* Hands-on labs with lab documents

 ---

+# Slides, Lab Docs and Code

+* Slides are often just talking points
+* Lab docs have detailed step by step walk-throughs
+* Code  (`code` folder) has all scripts - use them for accuracy

+PS: You'll download all this courseware soon in Lab 0 / Pre-requisites

+^because reading from slides is boring so pay attention and take notes!

+---

+# General questions

+Example: *How CloudFormation is different from OpsWorks?*

+Google first, if it takes more than 3 min to find the answer then ask in the comments section or on NodeU Slack.

+---

-# Questions
+# Specific questions

-* General questions - ask during the open frame, NOT during the lecture (write it down to remember later)
-* Specific questions (why XYZ is not working on my computer!?) - ask during labs
+Example: *Why XYZ is not working on my computer!?*

+Google and search on Stackovreflow first, then ask in the comments section or on the azat-co/aws-intermediate GitHub,  or on NodeU Slack.

 ---